EvoNetHIV/EvoNetHIV/documentation/Model_Basics_Overview.md

 ### Agent attributes

 Each agent has an associated set of variables that describe/quantify demographic, behavioral, and epidemiological conditions or states.
-The most important attributes are sex, age, sex role (for MSM), circumcision status, infection status, treatment status, SPVL, and VL.
+The most important attributes are sex, age, sex role (for MSM), circumcision status (for males), infection status, treatment status, SPVL, and VL.
 Some attributes remain fixed for the duration of the model run (e.g., sex) while others are updated each timestep (e.g., age and VL).
 A full list of agent attributes and their default values are given in the Appendix.

 ### Sequence of Virological, Epidemiological, and Demographic Processes